 6. Compost Food Scraps

 From collecting grass clippings to saving fruit peelings, composting can work its way into your life in a variety of ways.
 By putting in the extra effort, you can reduce the amount of waste you produce and save it from piling up in landfills.
 Plus, with a little patience, you can use it to maintain a garden or improve the structure of your soil.

 7. Go Paperless

 While scrolling through Snapchat filters is a whole lot of fun, phones can also be used for real-life tasks.
 Keeping track of your schedule, jotting down notes and storing tickets to a game can all be done on your phone.
 Using your phone to its full capacity will help reduce paper consumption and keeps all of your important documents in one place.

 9. Borrow and Rent Tools

 Sharing sparingly used tools between neighbors helps reduce energy waste at home.
 This strategy can also help you save space and a significant amount of money.
 Remember to return the favor when they come knocking.

 10. Forget the Clutter

 It’s easy to get lost in your favorite department store.
 You come in for dish detergent and you leave with two pairs of shoes, a new rug and an enormous bag of trail mix, but no detergent.
 It’s best to limit these kinds of events and stick to the plan of buying what you need.
 Then you won’t have to worry about clutter and pitching items you never used.

 How to Reduce Waste at Home and at Work

 Now that you know how to reduce waste home, it doesn’t have to end there.
-Check out our infographic to see how you can reduce waste at work.
+You can also reduce waste at work, in the office, and beyond.
 Also, drop a comment below to share your own success stories in reducing waste at home, work or anywhere else.